Anthony Martial On Bench – Manchester United Team vs Anderlecht Confirmed

 Kick-off: 20:05 (UK time)

-Manchester United have officially confirmed their starting eleven and substitutes to take on Anderlecht in the first leg of their Europa League quarter-final tie in Belgium this evening.
+Manchester United have officially named their starting eleven and substitutes to host Anderlecht in the second leg of their Europa League quarter-final, with the tie balanced at 1-1.

-Jose Mourinho sticks with Sergio Romero between the sticks, despite the competition now being firmly in its business end, meaning David de Gea is on the bench.
+Jose Mourinho's men start the game at Old Trafford as red hot favourites to progress, but the Red Devils missed a series of chances in the first leg, letting Anderlecht back into the game, and the Belgians have little to lose in England.

-Eric Bailly and Marcos Rojo form the central defensive pairing for the Red Devils, with Antonio Valencia and Matteo Darmian operating as full-backs.
+Manchester United beat Chelsea 2-0 at the weekend to warm up for the clash in style, however Phil Jones, Chris Smalling and Juan Mata all miss out through injury.

 Manchester United Team vs Anderlecht